d12frosted/elpa-mirror/nongnu/sweeprolog-readme.txt

   │ :- end_tests(foo_regression_tests).
   └────

-  The cursor is left between the parentheses in `test()' head term and the `TestBody' variable is marked as a hole (see [Filling Holes]).
+  The cursor is left between the parentheses of the `test()' head term, and the `TestBody' variable is marked as a hole (see [Filling Holes]).
   To insert another unit test, place point after a complete test case and type `C-M-m' or `M-RET' to invoke `sweeprolog-insert-term-dwim' (see [Context-Based Term Insertion]).

 [Filling Holes] See section Filling Holes